tomasguinzburg/little_ledger/README.md

 In general, all other assumptions derive totally or partially from this one.

-### 1. Disputing funds that have already been withdrawn results in a locked account
+### 1. Disputing funds that have already been withdrawn results in an ignored dispute.

-This is the perhaps the riskier assumption, here's the rationale for it:

-Because transactions appear in chronological ordering, it's possible to have an account that receives a deposit, a withdrawal and a dispute, such that:

-- Deposit any positive amount (i.e, 10.00 to available)
-- Withdraw any positive amount (i.e, 10.00 from available)
-- Dispute the first deposit (10.00 should be moved from available to held, but there's nothing available to move)

-In this case, there would be insufficient available funds to withhold.

-This seems like a **standard case of successful fraud** (disputing a deposit after withdrawing it's funds) **or successful theft** (an attacker deposits their target's funds into an external service, withdraws the money there, and then the victim disputs).

-That's why instead of just ignoring the dispute and moving on, the ledger **assumes foul play, ignores the dispute, and locks the account in order to both flag it and prevent future transactions on it.**
+This decision stemps from assumption #0: we have to ingore the funds holding part of a dispute when there are less available funds than are being disputed.

+However, I don't think this is enough.
+I think we should also lock the account preventively, as this seems like a standard case of fraud or identity theft.

+In order to not confuse any automated consumer of this program that's expecting it to be to spec, the dispute is ignored completely (i.e. the account is not locked), but I think locking the account would be a great improvement.

 ### 2. Only deposits can be disputed